enkidevs/curriculum/javascript/react/common-mistakes-in-react/dependency-array-for-useeffect.md

 }
 ```

-The third and last option consists of using a deep compare hook that properly tracks the dependency references.
-We will not cover this option in this insight, but make sure to check out the resources for a link to a popular custom hook.
+The third and last option consists of using a deep compare hook that tracks the dependency references and their contents.
+We will not cover this option in this insight, but make sure to check out the resources for a link to a popular custom hook that handles this use-case.
 ---
 ## Practice